hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_experimentation.md

 **Explanation of Improvements and Important Considerations:**

 1. **`pytest.raises` for exception handling:** The original `test_randomize` lacked exception handling.
-The corrected `test_intervention_1_raises_exception` demonstrates how to use `pytest.raises` to ensure that if intervention_1 isn't implemented, it raises the expected exception, rather than failing silently.
+The corrected `test_intervention_1_raises_exception` demonStartes how to use `pytest.raises` to ensure that if intervention_1 isn't implemented, it raises the expected exception, rather than failing silently.

 2. **Fixture for `ABRandomizer`:** The `randomizer` fixture creates a fresh `ABRandomizer` instance for each test.
 This is crucial for isolation, preventing unintended side effects from previous tests.